Blaster404/BlastBot/README.md

 I also wanted to work on this project i have been thinking for a long time.
 I wanted to learn some javascript next year so hopefully i'll come around with a better bot next year!
 This is my first time making a discord bot by scratch and i wanted to see what it takes to be a bot developer.
 I know i could've use a api wrapper like pycord or pypi but i decided i will make it simple and use discord py instead.
 I will come back later next year with a better bot, for now, this bot is it.
 NOTE: For now this bot only has utility commands and some commands functionality, and it does not have music functionality, i will update the code if i added a working music function.
+NOTE2: Although this bot doesnt match today's bot standards, please note that this is my first time developing a discord bot.
+Next year i hope to make a better bot with more functionality to it.

 # Steps to import source code and get your bot running
 1. You can use gitclone to import my repo into yours.